chiragkheni78/MobyWebView/WEBVIEW_PERMISSION.md

 }
 ```

-check the camera permission is granted or not in the `checkCameraPermission()` Like-
+check the camera permission is granted or not in the `checkCameraPermission()` in activity Like-
 ```java
 private void checkCameraPermission() {
     if (ActivityCompat.checkSelfPermission(MainActivity.this, Manifest.permission.CAMERA) == PackageManager.PERMISSION_GRANTED) {